Andy-Shao/MSCD/README.md

 ```
 ### Teacher Adaptation
 MSCD reuses the 'CoNMix-based TTA' from [DHAuDS](https://github.com/Andy-Shao/DHAuDS).
 MSCD does not present the code for teacher adaptation.
 If you want to process it, please run the DHAuDS project.
-Here we provide [HuBERT pretrained weights (tar.gz file) on SC2-C](https://drive.google.com/file/d/1Q-GA1CtpdEu-8S_pFP0cqMKzHI9OpvpY/view) (This weight file includes unadapted weight files).
+Here we provide [HuBERT pretrained weights (tar.gz file) on SC2-C](https://drive.google.com/file/d/1Q-GA1CtpdEu-8S_pFP0cqMKzHI9OpvpY/view) (This source link includes unadapted weight files).
 In the default config, pretrained weights should be unzipped under 'the parent directory of the MSCD project'.

 ### Teacher Consensus
 Here we present an example of processing teacher consensus for the HuBERT model on the SC2-C L2 level.
 You may need to modify a few arguments, such as 'adpt_set_path', 'eval_set_path', and 'adpt_wght_pth'.
 Specifically,